kmrk/t3-lucia-iots/README.md

 ## Objective
-template project that makes t3-turbo easy to use, with my non-vercle-cloud side-projects
+template project that makes t3-turbo easy to use (with my non-vercle-cloud side-projects)
   - nextjs
   - expo
   - trpc